What affects cost planning for moves in London

 Example 1: Small terrace to nearby street, clear kerbside

-Light furnishings and boxes from a ground-floor terrace to a nearby address with open kerbside space.
-Short carry, no stairs, and straightforward loading keep handling quick, reducing total hours.
+Light furnishings and boxes move from a ground-floor terrace to a nearby address with open kerbside space.
+Short carry distance, no stairs and straightforward loading keep handling quick and reduce total hours.

 Example 2: Small flat, residents-permit parking

-Similar inventory, but parking requires a visitor permit and legal space a short walk from the door.
-The increased carry distance and permit check slow each shuttle, extending the schedule and raising cost.
+The inventory is similar, but parking requires a visitor permit and the nearest legal space is a short walk from the door.
+The increased carry distance and permit checks slow each shuttle, extending the schedule and raising cost.

 Example 3: 1-bed flat to 1-bed flat with lift booking

 Inventory is moderate.
-Both buildings have lifts, but each requires booking windows and sign-in with the concierge.
-Waiting for lift availability and batching trips adds handling time, increasing the overall cost.
+Both buildings have lifts, but each requires a booked window and concierge sign-in.
+Waiting for lift availability and batching trips adds handling time and increases the overall total.

 Example 4: 2–3 bed house on a narrow residential road

-Narrow street restricts positioning a large van directly outside.
-Crew stages items and may use a smaller van or careful manoeuvres.
-Additional shuttling and cautious handling increase labour time and total cost.
+A narrow street restricts positioning a large van directly outside.
+The crew stages items and may use a smaller van or careful manoeuvres.
+Extra shuttling and cautious handling increase labour time and cost.

 Example 5: High-rise move with loading bay and red route

-Managed building with a timed loading bay off a red route and long internal corridors.
-Strict windows, security checks, and longer internal routes create loading delays and tighter scheduling, increasing hours and price.
+A managed building has a timed loading bay off a red route and long internal corridors.
+Strict windows, security checks and longer internal routes create loading delays and tighter scheduling, increasing both hours and price.

 How to keep the move efficient

 Reduce unnecessary time by tackling the common bottlenecks before move day.
-Share accurate inventory, access notes and any building rules so the right van and crew are assigned and the schedule reflects real constraints.
+Share accurate inventory, access notes and building rules so the right van and crew are assigned and the schedule reflects the real conditions rather than a generic estimate.
+If you are planning a move, this is where the biggest savings usually come from.

 • Residents-permit street → Arrange a visitor permit or a timed bay so the van can park close to the door.